bamlab/react-tv-space-navigation/docs/pitfalls.md

 ## Accessibility

-As mentioned on the root README, support is experimental.
+As mentioned in [accessibility](./accessibility.md), support is experimental.
 And help is welcome 🙂